mmwilmes/crime_weather_covid/README.md

 # crime_weather_covid
-The effect of the weather and a pandemic on crime statistics
+An exploration of forecasting techniques in R. Subject is the effect of the weather and a pandemic on crime statistics.